 In this Plan Update, economic vulnerability relates to the extent of dollar exposure of its buildings.
 The findings of the vulnerability assessment for this Plan Update indicate that there was an increase of 1,476 residential properties exposed to this hazard on St. Thomas.
-For St. Croix, there were 1011 fewer residential properties exposed to this hazard, while on St. John, the total number of residential properties exposed decreased by 111.
-On St. Thomas, there were 253 more commercial properties exposed to this hazard.
+For St. Croix, there were 1011 fewer residential properties exposed to this hazard, while on St. John, the total number of residential properties exposed to thishazard.
 On St. Croix, there were 17 more commercial properties, while on St. John, there was an increase of 4 commercial properties exposed to this hazard.

 - All building types are equally vulnerable to a tsunami.
 No regular building structure can be built to withstand a tsunami, as it would not be economically or realistically feasible to do so, given the rare and random nature of this hazard.
 Of all buildings exposed to this hazard, approximately 40% of the residential building stock is of high vulnerability, and the remaining 60% is of very high susceptibility to a tsunami event.
 The commercial buildings 20% are of high vulnerability, and 80% fall in the very high category. - Tsunamis can devastate development along coastlines, causing widespread property damage and loss of life.
-Both residential and commercial structures are considered to be equally vulnerable to the tsunami hazard.
-Tsunamis can cause significant loss of life, especially in low-lying harbors of Charlotte Amalie, Christiansted and Frederiksted. - Tsunamis have the potential to have an enormous impact on the tourist industry.
+Both residential and commercial structures are considered to be equally vulnerabletothetsunamihazard.Tsunamiscancausesignificantlossoflife, especiallyinlowlyingharborsofCharlotteAmalie,ChristianstedandFrederiksted. - Tsunamis have the potential to have an enormous impact on the tourist industry.
 Cruise ships and their passengers are particularly exposed to this hazard, especially while in the harbor.